McChoc/BlocInterpreter/README.md

 #### Division operator `/`

-When both its operands are of type [number](#number), it will divide its left operand by its right operand.
+If both its operands are [numbers](#number), it will divide its left operand by its right operand.
 Dividing a positive number by zero will return `infinity`, dividing a negative number by zero will return `-infinity` and dividing zero by zero will return `nan`.

 ```python
 6 / 4;  # evaluates to 1.5